Gizra/Gizra-Way-Book/features_module_how_to_share_sites_config_with_oth.md

 ![](images/features/blog_page.png)

-It was built from Content type called `Blog`, and a View.
+It was built from content type called `Blog`, and a View.
 Now we want to export our work and move it to another environment.
 We can simply create a module (using features module) that contain the blog configurations (Content type and View).

 Let's do it together: